This guide describes the installation of GPS repeater systems based on the Roger GPS standard (IP51) and waterproof (IP67) repeaters.

 Option 1 – universal mount

-This mounting system can be used with either Trimble Bullet L1 antenna or Tallysman L1, GLONASS, Galileo antenna.
+This mounting system can be used with either any Trimble or Tallysman antenna.

 The antenna is secured to a white nylon tube which serves as an extension pole and a cable guide.